frisinacho/frisinacho.github.io/_drafts/sweden.md

 One month has already passed, and it just remain two more months...
 But I'm quite sure that it will be amazing!
 A lot of projects to develop, and too many things to learn!
 (Obviously, I'd love to stay here for much more time, but that's not in my hand).
+I will try very hard to stay in Stockholm after the internship, even if it's not possible to continue in Ericsson.